seek4science/seek/tech/docker/docker-compose.md

         ports:
               - "3000:3000"

+## Proxy through NGINX

-Alternatively to changing the port (particularly if running several instances on same machine), you can proxy through Apache or Nginx.
+An alternative to changing the port (particularly if running several instances on same machine), you can proxy through Apache or Nginx.
 E.g. for Nginx you would configure a virtual host like the following: